 Nepris: Nepris is uploading live sessions with professional speakers from various industries, with online chat available for discussions.
 Previously uploaded sessions are archived and can be viewed anytime on the website (source).

-Netop: Netop offers free trial versions of their Remote Control OnDemand and Vision for Chromebooks. which are available until June 30, 2020.
-Teachers can use Remote Control onDemand for screen sharing and controlling support for mouse, keyboard, and touchscreen.
-Vision for Chromebooks is used by educators to monitor the device usage of students and limit them to specific websites during online learning sessions.
+Netop: Netop offers a free trial version of its Vision for Chromebooks, which can be used by educators to monitor the device usage of students and limit them to specific websites during online learning sessions (source).